Piedad Córdoba: 2010 ban from public office

-According to the Inspector General, the investigation originated from the electronic media seized during Operation Phoenix, the military operation where FARC spokesperson "Raúl Reyes" was killed in Ecuador.
+According to the Inspector General, the investigation originated from the electronic media seized during Operation Phoenix, the military operation where FARC spokesperson Raúl Reyes was killed in Ecuador.
 The Inspector General's decision refers to electronic documents identifying Córdoba with the aliases of "Teodora", "Teodora Bolivar" and "La Negra".
-The parliamentary, according to the Inspector General's decision, also exceeded the duties specified in the authorization given to her by the Colombian government as an official mediator for the humanitarian exchange.
+The parliament, according to the Inspector General's decision, also exceeded the duties specified in the authorization given to her by the Colombian government as an official mediator for the humanitarian exchange.
 Based on these and other findings, the Inspector General reported he had established that the senator gave advice to FARC, such as sending voice recordings instead of video footage of the insurgent group's hostages as "proofs of life" in order to improve their strategy.

-2016 Restitution
+2016 restitution

 In 2016, the Supreme Court of Colombia overturned the Inspector General's decisions, ruling that there was insufficient evidence to support his findings and restoring Córdoba's full political rights.

-2018 Colombian Presidential Election
+2018 Colombian presidential election

-On 12 June 2017, Córdoba announced herself as a candidate for the 2018 Colombian Presidential Election.
-Though she has not identified which party she will represent in the election, she confidently declared to the press, "I will be the president of Colombia in 2018."She did not get elected.
+On 12 June 2017, Córdoba announced herself as a candidate for the 2018 presidential election.
+Though she had not identified which party she would represent in the election, she confidently declared to the press, "I will be the president of Colombia in 2018."
+She did not get elected.

-Since declaring her candidacy for president, Córdoba has faced death threats from the paramilitary group Águilas Negras.
+After declaring her candidacy for president, Córdoba faced death threats from the paramilitary group Águilas Negras (Black Eagles).
 The threats were distributed through pamphlets in the country's capital of Bogotá.

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.